Skip to main content

 Architecture

-VOCALS is organized into three layers: a config panel (frontend), an orchestrator API (backend), and a telephony layer (Twilio SIP).
+VOCALS is organized into three layers: a config panel (frontend), an orchestrator API (backend), and a telephony layer (SIP).
 This page describes how they fit together and how audio flows through the system.

 System Overview